Farm Bureau offers prizes for 2021 essay and art contests

-The Catoosa and Walker County Farm Bureaus are encouraging students to enter their essay and art contests.
+The Catoosa and Walker County Farm Bureau offices announce the start of the Georgia Farm Bureau's middle school essay and high school art contests.

 Middle school essay contest